Marketing Manager CV Template (Text Format)

 PERSONAL STATEMENT

 Marketing Manager with 10+ years of success in developing strategic marketing plans to gain the loyalty of target audiences and boost overall sales.
-Solid track record of promoting businesses, service, products, and brands.
+Solid track record of promoting businesses, services, products, and brands.
 Skilled in generating new business leads, forecasting budgets, and leading functions in the marketing department.

 WORK EXPERIENCE